huynguyenbao/huynguyenbao.github.io/_posts/2020-08-14-optical-flow.md

   - Computer Vision
 ---

-**Optical flow** is the pattern of appearance objects motion in image, between two successive frames caused by the movement of objects or camera.
-It is a 2D vector field, where each vector represents a displacement or movement of feature from first frame to second frame (see the below image).
+**Optical flow** is the pattern of appearance of objects' motion in an image, between two successive frames caused by the movement of objects or the camera.
+It is a 2D vector field, where each vector represents a displacement or movement of features from a first frame to a second frame (see the below image).

 ![alt text](/figure/optical_flow/definition.png "Title")